strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 ### Certificates

-If the user decides to enable an encrypted HTTPS listener, they must have the `restCertChainAndKey` property present in the `KafkaConnect` CR.
+If the user decides to enable an encrypted HTTPS listener, they must have the `caCertChainAndKey` property present in the `KafkaConnect` CR.
 The property must point to an existing secret that contains the CA certificate and CA private key that they want Kafka Connect to use.
 This secret can be created by the user, or it can be the [Strimzi cluster CA secret](#using-the-strimzi-cluster-ca).